 Easy Steps for Farro and Walnut Stuffed Peppers

-Step 1: The Pre-Bake
+Step 1: Pre-Bake the Empty Peppers

-Step 2: The Flavor Sauté
+Step 2: Sauté the Aromatics and Greens

-Step 3: The Big Mix
+Step 3: Mix the Grains and Fillings

 High-Value Pro Tips for Culinary Success